The Foundation of Saint Matthias

 Overview

-Founded in 1965 following the closure of the College of St Matthias in 1979, the Foundation manages a trust fund created from the sale of college assets.
-The charity registered with the Charity Commission (number 311696) focuses on advancing education within the Dioceses of Bath & Wells, Bristol, and Gloucester, with a particular emphasis on higher and further education that contributes to the advancement of the Church of England.
-With total income of £241,225 and expenditure of £367,363 in 2024, the Foundation supports individuals and organisations seeking to promote the mission of the church and make a positive difference to society.
+The Foundation of Saint Matthias is a charitable trust registered with the Charity Commission (number 311696) in 1965.
+The trust fund was created following the closure of the College of St Matthias in 1978 and the subsequent sale of the college's assets in 1979.
+The Foundation focuses on advancing education within the Dioceses of Bath & Wells, Bristol, and Gloucester, with a particular emphasis on higher and further education that contributes to the advancement of the Church of England.
+With total income of £241,225 and expenditure of £367,363 in its latest financial year, the Foundation supports individuals and organisations seeking to promote the mission of the church and make a positive difference to society.
 The Foundation is governed by 15 trustees, comprising 12 nominated trustees from Church of England Dioceses and 3 co-opted trustees whose skills complement the Foundation's objectives.

 Funding Priorities